ckeditor/ckeditor5/docs/getting-started/setup/ui-language.md

 There are community translations available for Australian and British variations of English, too, as well as various others.

 <info-box>
-	You can help {@link framework/contributing/contributing#translating translate} CKEditor&nbsp;5 into your native language.
+	You can help {@link framework/contributing/contributing#translating translating} CKEditor&nbsp;5 into your native language.
 You do not need to be a programmer to contribute to the project.
 Your help will be much appreciated!
 </info-box>

 ## Related features